genomic-medicine-sweden/GMS-uploader/docs/index.rst

    * Prevents errors
       * Many fields are restricted to predefined accepted values
       * Delegate functions provide allowed values in comboboxes (dropdowns)
+      * Pasted data is validated before entering into the data model
    * Replicates MS Excel shortcuts
    * Supports filtering and sorting of metadata
    * Use arrow-keys for moving around